nus-cs3281/2022/students/chan-j-d/knowledge.md

   - Functional arguments can be referenced from within the function declaration block with `${1}` referring to the first argument, `${2}` referring to the second argument, etc.
   - These functional arguments can be specified by a user via `function_name "$argument1" "$argument2"`
   - `$@` can also be used to refer to all of the shell script's CLI arguments.
 It can be iterated through like an array.

+### Other popular remote repository hosts
+- Any remote site that allows access to a `.git` directory is capable of hosting a remote repository
+- Popular remote repository domains besides GitHub include sites like GitLab and BitBucket
+  - Interacting with these are nearly identical to interacting with GitHub, with `https` and `ssh` options to clone a repository.
+  - Relevant to RepoSense: the paths to commits and other features are usually different between the sites.
+For RepoSense to support all these websites, it'll have to take into account the differences in the path to these resources on the website.